JoeyMckenzie/joeymckenzie.tech/src/content/blog/serverless-rust-with-shuttle.md

 cargo add http
 ```

 Now running our code and making another request, we should still see the same message response as the previous request we made before we updated our handler.
-Our `main.rs` file is getting rather large, so let's split some things out for organization purposes.
+Our `main.rs` file is getting rather large, so let's split some things out for organizational purposes.
 Let's add two additional files in `errors.rs` and `handlers.rs` to house our error implementation and request handlers, respectively

 ### errors.rs